FAQ

 Avalanche Science encourages users to park perpendicular to the road to maximize the available parking space.

-Lodging at Idaho City
+Lodging in Idaho City

 "What are the lodging options at Idaho City?"